By Jeff White (jwhite@virginia.edu)

 “I don’t think necessarily it’s about the talent of the guys that are in there or the age of the guys in there.
 It’s more so about: We’re the University of Virginia offensive line.
 We’re going to go in there and try to kick that door down on the D-line to be able to make sure we make plays.”

 Heading into its Homecomings game at Scott Stadium, No. 18 Virginia is off to its best start since 2017, and the offensive line’s play has been instrumental in the team’s success.
-Through six games, the Cavaliers (5-1 overall, 3-0 ACC) have allowed only five sacks, and they’ve rushed for at least 200 yards four times.
+The Cavaliers (5-1 overall, 3-0 ACC) have allowed only five sacks, and they’ve rushed for at least 200 yards four times.

 UVA’s offense is averaging 489.2 yards per game, thanks in large part to the play of a position group that, for the first time in Tony Elliott’s four seasons as head coach, has consistently controlled the line of scrimmage.